 Remutaka Forest Park

-While the Remutaka Forest Park is better known for its hiking trails, it also makes for a great scenic drive.
-It’s just an hour or so from the city centre.
+While the Remutaka Forest Park is better known for its hiking trails, it also makes for a great scenic drive as it’s just an hour or so from the city centre.
 Follow the signs through Wainuiomata and suburbia will soon be swapped for idyllic farmland and forest.
-It’s an easy drive out to the forest park turn off, where you can cruise on up to Catchpool Valley carpark.
+It’s an easy drive out to the forest park turnoff, where you can cruise on up to Catchpool Valley car park.
 It will take you around an hour from the city.
 There are lots of picnic spots along the way to park up and take in the beautiful native bush of the Remutakas.

-If you've worked up an appetite from all that driving, check out Wellington's best cheap eats.
+If you've worked up an appetite from all that driving, check out 50 of the best restaurants in Wellington.

 Image credit: Palliser Bay, Wairarapa by New Zealand Transition, Makara Beach by Nate Watson, Castlepoint Lighthouse, Wairarapa by Stefan Mokrzecki.